Espadaaah/Obsidian/Tryhackme/📱 Web Application Basics/Task 6 - HTTP Request Headers and Body.md

 </user>
 ```

 ___Answer the questions below___

 Which HTTP request header specifies the domain name of the web server to which the request is being sent?

 	Host

+What is the default content type for form submissions in an HTTP request where the data is encoded as key=value pairs in a query string format?

+	application/x-www-form-urlencoded

+Which part of an HTTP request contains additional information like host, user agent, and content type, guiding how the web server should process the request?

+	Request Headers